Pope says food commodity speculation hurts fight against hunger

 "It is also painful to see that the struggle against hunger and malnutrition is hindered by market priorities, the primacy of profit, which have reduced foodstuffs to a commodity like any other, subject to speculation, also of a financial nature," he told delegates from more than 170 countries.

-"The hungry remain, at the street corner, and ask to be recognized as citizens, to receive a healthy diet.
-We ask for dignity, not for charity," he said at the United Nations Food and Agriculture Organization (FAO) headquarters in Rome.
+"The hungry remain, at the street corner, and ask to be recognised as citizens, to receive a healthy diet.
+We ask for dignity, not for charity," he said at the United Nations Food and Agriculture Organisation (FAO) headquarters in Rome.

 He told the delegates that the need for a fairer distribution of food around the world "cannot remain in the limbo of theory".